federicobond/solidity-spec/README.md

 ===================

-This suite has been extracted mostly from the official Solidity compiler tests and contains a list of `.sol` files that should either pass or fail in a compliant solidity parser.
+This suite has been extracted mostly from the official Solidity compiler tests and contains a list of `.sol` files that should either pass or fail in any compliant solidity parser.
 It does not attempt to be complete or extensive at this point, just a starting point for Solidity parser authors.